 Yes, you usually run up and down the hill.
-But since I have experience with the ultramarathon, I have no problem to get off my bike and start running immediately.
+But since I have experience with the ultramarathon, I have no problems in getting off my bike and running immediately.
 This is an advantage because breaks between races should be as short as possible…

 How often do you train?

 I try to train every day and have a day off on Friday.

 On Mondays I usually have an interval training, mostly in the evening.
 On Tuesdays and Wednesdays I usually swim or go to the gym.
 I try to train for two to two and half hours a day.
 On Thursdays I have pace workouts that are not as intense as interval workouts, but it's about finding the ideal pace.
 I try to be out a lot at the weekend, cycling on Saturday and running on Sunday.